 - The tip of the nose counter-rotates and drops

 These changes create special problems in an aging patient.
 The skin is the main issue usually.
-Years of sun damage, weakening of collagen, thickening of glands, and drooping structure results in an aged appearance to the nose.
+Years of sun damage, weakening of collagen, thickening of glands, and drooping structure result in an aged appearance to the nose.

-Ways to Correct the Aging Nose
+Ways To Correct the Aging Nose

-Fortunately there are ways to improve the shape of the nose with rhinoplasty.
+Fortunately, there are ways to improve the shape of the nose with rhinoplasty.
 This involves a nose job or rhinoplasty using an open approach.
 You can learn more about the differences between open and closed rhinoplasty in my earlier blog post.

 During this open rhinoplasty, the skin is lifted, and the tip and bridge cartilagenous structure is strengthened with grafting.
 The skin may be thinned to counter the effects of aging.
 These maneuvers can leave a rejuvenated, stronger, and more attractive nasal profile.